Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 We recommend using [IntelliJ IDEA 2023.1 or later](https://www.jetbrains.com/idea/) to work with the project.
 It has Kotlin/Wasm support out of the box.

-### Browser
+### Browser (for Kotlin/Wasm target)

 Almost all modern browsers already support WebAssembly 1.0.

-To set up the environment to run WebAssembly, you only need to enable an experimental [garbage collection feature](https://github.com/WebAssembly/gc):
+To run applications built with Kotlin/Wasm in a browser, you need to enable an experimental [garbage collection feature](https://github.com/WebAssembly/gc):

 **Chrome**: